My ears are big and sit high, my eyes are goose-turd green, and my coat (I mean my fur) is white with blue dapples. Very

-Gib may have been what the omniscient John Aubrey (1626-1697) remembered as “the common English Catt…white, with some blewish piednesse…a gallipot blew.
+Gib may have been what John Aubrey (1626-1697) remembered as “the common English Catt…white, with some blewish piednesse…a gallipot blew.
 The race or breed of them are now almost lost.”
 Aubrey attributed this to the introduction of “Cyprus-catts, i.e. our Tabby-catts which were sold at first for 5 pounds a piece: this was about 1637, or 1638.”

 Gallipots were small earthenware vessels with a grey-blue glaze.
 Nowadays, blue cats and silver spotted shorthairs display that colouring.

 The stable where Gib was born was probably that of Itchel Manor, belonging to Henry Wriothesley, 2nd Earl of Southampton.
 Gib’s “little lord” is the Earl’s son Henry, Lord Wriothesley, later the 3rd Earl of Southampton, and “lady Moll” is his sister, Mary Wriothesley.